angular/angular/aio/content/guide/component-interaction.md

-You may prefer this approach to the property setter when watching multiple, interacting input properties.
+You might prefer this approach to the property setter when watching multiple, interacting input properties.

 Learn about `ngOnChanges()` in the [Lifecycle Hooks](guide/lifecycle-hooks) chapter.